What is acute bronchitis?

 Common symptoms of acute bronchitis include:

-- chronic cough, which may continue beyond 10 days and
+- a cough, which may continue beyond 10 days and

 - shortness of breath

-- low-grade fever (a high fever may be an
+- a low-grade fever or a high fever may be an

 - chest pain